 government.
 A good place to start is with an understanding of the

-Leadership' quite provocatively covers diverse topics related to
+quite provocatively covers diverse topics related to establishing

-establishing sustainable leadership in different national and industry
+sustainable leadership in different national and industry settings.

-organised into three parts.
-Part I contains chapters concerned with
+contains 16 chapters organised into three parts.
+Part I consists of

 examine many aspects of sustainable leadership - from transformational

 change and leadership issues to education; from insoluble problems to

 easy-to-use tools for under-resourced small businesses and individuals;